tmolteno/TART/README.md

 ## Hardware

 The TART hardware is designed using a combination of KiCAD (newest boards) and CadSoft's Eagle package.
-These designs are located in the hardware folder.
+These designs are located in the [hardware](hardware/README.md) folder.

 ## Firmware

 The TART uses an FPGA to synchronize data from each receiver.
-The code for this in the Verilog language is in the hardware/FPGA directory
+The code for this in the Verilog language is in the [hardware/FPGA](hardware/FPGA/README.md) directory

-## Software

-Software for operation is predominantly written in python and contained in the software directory.
-Software containers are used to simplify installation.

-The telescope operation is controlled by a RESTful API.
-There is a web-based front end that can be used to monitor telescope operation.

-See the [software/README.md](software/README.md) file further information.

 ## Installation